 Bidding is the next campaign setting, but essentially it’s setting the type of bidding you’ll use in the campaign based on your goals.
-The Bidding section defaults to a guided walk-through based on your other campaign settings as seen here:
+The Bidding section defaults to a guided walk-through based on your other campaign settings.

 Google is rather intent on getting advertisers to choose an automated bidding strategy versus setting bids manually.

-To see all of the bid strategy options available, click “Select a bid strategy directly” as shown in blue above and you can view all of the automated options available to you:
+To see all of the bid strategy options available, click “Select a bid strategy directly” and you can view all of the automated options available to you.